anderbellstudios/pop-pixie/README.md

 # Pop Pixie

 Pop Pixie is the successor to our BAFTA-nominated online game, [Mouse Trapped](https://github.com/12joan/mouse_trapped).
-Like we did with Mouse Trapped, we are entering Pop Pixie into the BAFTA Young Game Designers competition.
+Like Mouse Trapped, we entered Pop Pixie into the BAFTA Young Game Designers competition.

 The game revolves around the adventures of the Pop Pixie, a vigilante corner shop owner whose mission it is to infiltrate the evil Menotes corporation, discover its secrets and take down the Mentoes' Man.